cfmarques/rd_challenge_rails_app/README.md

 # README

 ### Welcome to User tracking
-User tracking is a rails application that persist user navigation in website from javascript library and show the datas for analysis.
+User tracking is a rails application that persists user navigation in a website from a javascript library and displays the data for analysis.

 ### System dependencies
 - Ruby 2.4.2.
-I recommend install form RVM (https://rvm.io/);
+It's recommended an installation from RVM (https://rvm.io/);
 - Postgres 10.1.
-I recommed install using a package manager as brew, apt-get, etc;
+It's recommended an installation from a package manager, such as brew, apt-get, etc;

 ### Getting Started
 After download or clone this repository, at the command prompt run the commands: